terraform-ibm-modules/terraform-ibm-cos/examples/existing-resources/README.md

-# Cloud Object Storage buckets example
+# Create Cloud Object Storage instance and a bucket

 An end-to-end example that will:
 - A new resource group, if one is not passed in.